Lucrasoft/Splitter/GAME.md

 There are too many connected 1's and 5's on the board to give a point for that and theres to little connected 6's on the board for those to give a point

+> [!TIP]
+> For an example on how to plan your moves check [MOVES.md](MOVES.md)

 You can also [watch this youtube video](https://www.youtube.com/watch?v=o74s0IYA3B0) for a simple guide on how its played

-A example implementation can also be found in the Source/Example directory of this repo
+An example implementation can also be found in the Source/Example directory of this repo.

 ## Details